matt-tingen/simpletest/README.md

 simpletest is a simple way to unit test python code.

-This project was written largely as an exercise and I couldn't tell you what it offers over the built-in `unittest` module.
+This project was written largely as an exercise.
+I recommend using [pytest](http://pytest.org/) or the built-in `unittest` module.

 ## Usage